Abbots Ripton rail accident: Overview

 A coal train preceding the Flying Scotsman on the main East Coast up (south-bound) line was normally scheduled to be shunted into a siding at Abbots Ripton to allow the much faster Scotsman to pass.
 Because of a very bad snowstorm, both the coal train and the Flying Scotsman were running late and the signalman at Holme, the next station north of Abbots Ripton, judged that the coal train needed to go into sidings at Holme if it was not to delay the Flying Scotsman.
 He therefore set his signal levers to danger so as to stop the coal train, but it continued on the main line until it reached Abbots Ripton, where as expected the signalman waved it on to his box with a hand lamp, and directed it to shunt.
 The goods train had nearly completed shunting into the Abbots Ripton siding when the Scotch express ran into it at speed.
 The wreckage obstructed the down (northbound) line and a second collision occurred some minutes later when a northbound express to Leeds crashed into the wreckage.
 Thirteen passengers died in the collisions, and 53 passengers and 6 traincrew members were injured.
-Among the deaths was the eldest son of the prominent Irish-born actor-playwright Dion Boucicault.
+Among the deaths was Dion William Boucicault, the eldest son of the prominent Irish-born actor-playwright Dion Boucicault.

 The Great Northern was operating on the block system, which was supposed to eliminate such accidents, so the accident caused considerable alarm.
 It was soon established that the main problem was with signals and snow: